sfreytag/geodesy/README.md

 ## Deploy

 This app can be deployed to anywhere that can host a static web app.
-It is currently running on http://www.render.com and deployed via github. `npm run deploy` is used as the build script afer deployment.
+It is currently running on Google Cloud Platform.